astro-dally/automesh-learning/README.md

 After completing these examples, I'll have the foundation to build a complete AutoMesh system that:
 - Automatically designs optimal network topologies
 - Visualizes networks in real-time
-- Recovers from node and link failures
+- Recovers from node and link failures with sub-second convergence
 - Exports to simulation tools (Cisco Packet Tracer, Mininet/NS-3)
+- Implements enterprise-grade protocols (OSPF, ECMP, BFD) for production networks

 ## 📖 Additional Resources